|

 whom he largely recruited from trusted licenced amateur radio operators.

-At the end of the war he returned to The Netherlands and took up his old
+He returned to the Netherlands and took up his old

 job with the RCD.
 He also wrote an